Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_15_Hypothesis_Testing/hypothesis_testing.md

 Hypothesis Testing is the use of statistical analysis on data to evaluate the validity of a hypothesis.
 It allows researchers to make evidence-based conclusions.

+The use of hypothesis testing expands beyond bioinformatics.
+It allows researchers in all fields to make informed predictions as well as decisions based on quantifiable evidence.
+Hypothesis testing allows people to systematically and objectively ensure quality, assess risk, validate research, as well as complete countless other tasks.

 The 5 steps of Hypothesis Testing:
       Form a Null and Alternative Hypothesis
       Gathering Data